(Redirected from Vibert Clarke)

 - Died June 14, 1970 in Cristobal, Panama

-Toothpick Sam Jones and Clarke were teammates on the Negro American League Cleveland Buckeyes in 1947 when they won the pennant.
-Clarke went 11-2.
+Toothpick Sam Jones and Clarke were teammates on the Negro American League Cleveland Buckeyes in 1947 when they won the pennant, Clarke finishing 11-2.
 The two reunited on the Panamanian pro team called the Spur Cola Colonites, after Clarke had previously pitched for Chesterfield.
 Clarke had been good enough in the Negro Leagues to pitch in the first 1946 East-West Game.